pascalpoizat/idris-book/README.md

 # idris-book
-exercices in "Type-Driven Development with Idris"
+examples (some) and solutions to the exercices in "Type-Driven Development with Idris"

 - [x] chapter 2 (basics, lists)
 - [x] chapter 3 (pattern matching, type-driven interactive development, implicit arguments, vectors)